-Academic standings for graduate students are GOOD STANDING, PROBATION, ACADEMIC DISQUALIFICATION and REINSTATED FROM ACADEMIC DISQUALIFICATION.
-To be in good standing, students must meet the minimum cumulative grade point average standards and minimum cumulative pace standards established in this policy, unless higher cumulative grade point average and/or pace standards have been established by their programs.
-Students can be academically disqualified by violating either cumulative grade point average or cumulative pace standards.
+To be in good standing, students must meet the minimum cumulative grade point average standards and any additional standards that have been set by a student’s master’s degree or graduate certificate program.
+Students can be academically disqualified by violating either cumulative grade point averages or departmental standards.
 Academic standings are updated at the end of each fall, spring, and summer semester.

 This table summarizes the cumulative grade point average standard:

 At the conclusion of fall, spring, and summer semesters, an email will be sent to students’ Fort Lewis account explaining how they may check their academic standing for cumulative grade point average and cumulative pace.